-The Municipal Energy Resilience (MER) initiative is a 3-year programme running to March 2023.
-The MER initiative is spearheaded by the Department of Economic Development and Tourism’s (DEDAT) Energy Directorate within the Green Economy Chief Directorate and supported by the combined efforts of the Department of Local Government (DLG) and Provincial Treasury (PT).
+The Municipal Energy Resilience (MER) project is a 3-year programme running to July 2023.
+The MER project is spearheaded by the Department of Economic Development and Tourism’s (DEDAT) Energy Directorate within the Green Economy Chief Directorate and supported by the combined efforts of the Department of Local Government (DLG) and Provincial Treasury (PT).

 Improving the energy resilience of the Western Cape is core to the post-Covid19 economic recovery plan to maintain business competitiveness, confidence, investment, growth, job preservation and job creation and to maintain and grow export opportunities.

 The low carbon component of renewable energy is critical – both to contribute to the country’s Paris Agreement greenhouse gas emissions reduction commitments and to protect Western Cape exports from imminent carbon border adjustments - particularly in the light of post Covid-19 economic recovery plans being implemented by many countries that reflect an accelerated transition to lower carbon economies.